-At DuPont, that’s a question we’ve spent a lot of time on – particularly opportunities to produce appealing bread with rye and oat flour either as an alternative to wheat flour or in combination.
+At Nutrition & Biosciences, that’s a question we’ve spent a lot of time on – particularly opportunities to produce appealing bread with rye and oat flour either as an alternative to wheat flour or in combination.
 With a fibre content ranging from 10-15%, where rye is the most fibre rich, these flour types are the most widely available to Europe’s healthy bread sector.

 Ancient whole grains, including amaranth, teff, quinoa, millet, buckwheat, kamut and sorghum, are other possible additions.

 Process and formulation needs

 Whole grain bread is a dense, compact experience when made by the standard procedure for white wheat bread.
 Volume is low and shelf life severely compromised compared to white bread due to the crumb’s rapidly developing dryness.

 Some quality improvement can be achieved through process and formulation adjustments – gluten addition, water level adjustment and increasing the mixing time and proofing temperature.
 But, even with these measures, sensory and shelf life quality still fall short of consumer preferences.

 In our research work, we have studied the effect of gluten, ascorbic acid, emulsifiers and enzymes in various combinations.
 This knowledge has opened doors to optimising the process and formulation of whole grain breads and overcoming the final hurdles.